FAQS

 STORAGE

 The Hornsdale Power Reserve utilises Tesla’s Powerpack lithium-ion units and associated equipment.
-While this is the largest single battery Tesla has constructed, the technology has been proven on a smaller scale at several other sites worldwide.
+While this is one of the largest single batteries Tesla has constructed, the Powerpack technology has also been proven on a smaller scale worldwide.
 It is also the same technology as is used in Tesla vehicles, meaning that it has been subject to rigorous usage over millions of hours.
 Please see powerpack for more detail on Tesla’s Powerpack technology.

 In making the transition from fossil fuels to ‘baseload’ renewables, the ability to store and dispatch energy will play a key role.
 Pumped hydro is an example of longer-term storage; that is, suitable for storing energy and releasing it over days or weeks.
 However, pumped hydro has a relatively slow ‘ramping’ time and is less suitable for providing rapid-response services to grid contingency events such as outages or heat waves (with high demand created by air-conditioning).
 Battery storage, such as Tesla’s lithium-ion Powerpack technology, fills this key short-term role.

-This Australian-first battery technology will trial responding to supply fluctuations by automatically and rapidly charging and discharging.
+This Australian-first battery technology is trialling a response to supply fluctuations by automatically and rapidly charging and discharging.
 By imitating the behaviour of the existing fossil fuel-based services, the Hornsdale Power Reserve can arrest any grid frequency deviations through a clean and regenerative substitute.

 The Australian Energy Market Operator has identified that the South Australian grid requires 6,000 megawatt-seconds (MWs) to maintain a secure operating level of inertia.
 It is anticipated that Hornsdale Power Reserve as expanded could provide up to 3,000MWs of inertia.